Have you received letters telling you about ElderShield and you have no idea what it’s all about?

-Imagine you're severely disabled and not able to earn an income anymore, you'll probably need someone to take care of you.
+Imagine you’re severely disabled and not able to earn an income anymore, you’re likely to need someone to take care of you.

 And if Basic ElderShield pays out only $400 a month for just a short period of 6 years, do you think it’s enough?